Adyar Library

-The Adyar Library and Research Centre was founded in 1886 by theosophist Henry Steel Olcott.
-The library is at the Theosophical Society Adyar in Adyar, near Chennai.
+The Adyar Library and Research Centre was founded in 1886 by Theosophist Henry Steel Olcott.
+The library is at the Theosophical Society Adyar in Adyar, near Chennai, India.

 History

-Henry Steel Olcott founded the "library Olcott" in December 1886.
-Olcott's small private collection of approx. 200 books in 24 languages was the core of library.
-During his travels in Asia, Olcott acquired more and often rare books for the library.
-After Olcott's death in 1907, the library was continued by other theosophists.
-Today, the library has approx. 250,000 books and 20,000 palm leaves.
-The library is today among the most important orientalist libraries in the world.
+Henry Steel Olcott founded the "Library Olcott" in December 1886.
+Olcott's small private collection of approximately 200 books in 24 languages were the core of the library.
+During his travels in Asia, Olcott acquired more, often rare, books for the library.
+After Olcott's death in 1907, the library was continued by other Theosophists.
+Today, the library has approximately 250,000 books and 20,000 palm leaves.
+The library is today among the most important Orientalist libraries in the world.

 The library was at first situated inside the headquarters of the Theosophical Society.
-In 1966 it was moved to a separate building, the Adyar Library Building.
+In 1966, it was moved to a separate building, the Adyar Library Building.
 It also has a public museum that shows old books and manuscripts.
-The Adyar library is also used by post-graduate students in Sanskrit and Indology of the University of Madras.
+The Adyar Library is also used by post-graduate students in Sanskrit and Indology of the University of Madras.